 B-11.3.3 Procedure

 Dissolve 10 g of the material of Grade 1 and 5 g of the material of Grade 2 in 10 ml of water in a Nessler cylinder.
 In another Nessler cylinder, carry out a control test by adding 5 ml of standard magnesium solution.
 To each cylinder add 15 ml of ammonium carbonate solution and dilute to the mark with rectified spirit.
-Allow to stand for 30 minutes with frequent shaking.
+Allow to stand for 30 min with frequent shaking.

 B-11.3.3.1 The relevant limit prescribed in Table 1 shall be taken as not having been exceeded if the turbidity produced with the material is not greater than that produced in the control test.